 “It doesn’t matter how slowly you go, as long as you don’t stop.”Confucius

 Dinh Nguyen Phuong Trinh is a young Vietnamese student who never stopped chasing her dreams no matter how hard it seems sometimes.
-She is now a second year business management student at Vaasa University of Applied Sciences in Finland.
+She is now a second-year business management student at Vaasa University of Applied Sciences in Finland.
 To gain more international experience, she decided to go abroad to Slovakia for her internship.
 Keep reading to hear what was it like to study and work in two European countries.

 Why did you choose Finland as your ideal study destination?

-The reason why I chose Finland is because I heard that its education system is one of the best in the world.
-In Finland teachers focus on each student as an individual and develop different study approaches based on the student’s strengths.
+The reason why I chose Finland is that I heard that its education system is one of the best in the world.
+In Finland, teachers focus on each student as an individual and develop different study approaches based on the student’s strengths.
 Finnish education system places emphasis on equality, which means all people are equal and have the same opportunities.
 Moreover, the way children enjoy their studies at school without any exams until high school indicates that high score really doesn’t matter.
 The crucial thing here is definitely educational equity!

-Compared Vietnamese education, I think Finnish education is more different and unique.
+Compared to Vietnamese education, I think Finnish education is more different and unique.
 Thus, I would love an opportunity to actually experience it and witness these differences with my own eyes.
 I neither judge nor compare them.
 All I care is about learning and growth processes.
 Also, I observe that Finnish schools have helped students to learn how to release stress, study in a peaceful environment and collaborate with peers and teachers.

 What do you do in your leisure time?

 My leisure activities are quite simple.
-After studying, sometimes I go to the market to buy some food and prepare lunch-box for the next day or study online courses for which I set a goal for myself everyday.
+After studying, sometimes I go to the market to buy some food and prepare lunch-box for the next day or study online courses for which I set a goal for myself every day.